stanford-cocolab/cocolab.stanford.edu/psych204-fall2017.md

 Each project team will present a short summary.
 We'll go in alphabetical order.

-TBC: Extended class on 12/5 for presentations, no class on 12/7.
+Extended class on 12/5 for presentations, no class on 12/7.

 <!--